Our journey to improvement

 The Panel noted that that the Improvement Plan continues to be fit for purpose and the Council has made a good progress with the delivery of the Plan.
 The Panel concluded that the risk that the Council could fail to meet is statutory duty to deliver Best Value has diminished significantly but as a long term programme of work, there is still work to do, particularly in Housing.

-Our next update will be December 2025.
+Our next update will be in September 2026.

 We also have a Housing Operations Board (opens new window) who receive progress updates on the Housing Improvement Plan.